synesthesia-it/Murray/README.md

 `make setup` will properly setup the environment and generate the XCode project

 `make lint` will ensure code is properly written by following the Swiftlint standard

+# Quickstart
+All concepts are explained in the detail below.
+To quickly get a taste about Murray, and see if it fits your needs, here's a quick start for a basic working setup (example is for a Swift project)

+1. In your project's root folder, run `murray scaffold murrayfile` - this will create the required murrayfile (empty).
+2. In the same folder, run `murray scaffold package Project` - this will create a Package of bones called `Project` and link it to your Murrayfile.
+3. Run `murray scaffold bone Project Model Model.swift.stencil` - this will create a bone in `Murray/Project/Model` containing an empty stencil file (we assume it's for a "model", but it can be anything and you can have more than one).
+4. Edit `Murray/Project/Model/Model.yml`: you will see that the `to` parameter for your template file is empty, as it will depend on your project structure.
+Assuming that you have everything in the "Sources" folder, have the `to` value point to `"Sources/Models/{{name|firstUppercase}}.swift"` (remember the surrounding quotes - YAML is tricky sometimes :))
+5. Edit your template in `Murray/Project/Model/Model.swift.stencil`.
+Since it's a Model, probably `struct {{name|firstUppercase}}: Codable {}` is what you're looking for, but it can be A LOT more useful and complex than this (remember, this is just a quickstart!).
+6. Let's create a `Product` model in your project!
+In the root folder of your project run  `murray run MyTest product` - you will find your new model in `Sources/Models/Product.swift`.
+How cool is that?
+7. Scaffold more bones into your project, mix them together and create your perfect bone system for your architecture - your productivity will boost and your projects will be a lot more clean!

+> Swift (iOS/macOS/tvOS/watchOS) projects also requires files to be added to the xcodeproj in order to be used.
+See the Plugins sections for informations about the Xcode plugin.

 # Key Concepts